Raguram-N/Exam_Buddy_Student_Screen/README.md

 >
 > Before we break it down: imagine you're a plant stuck in one place all day.
 How would you get your own food?
 >
-> You can't order from Swiggy!
+> You can't order from Swiggy 😀!

 **Student:**